Avinashhmavi/Avinashhmavi/README.md

 - 👋 Hi, I’m @Avinash HM
 - 👀 I’m interested in Data Analytics, AI, and Marketing
-- 🌱 I’m currently working as an **AI Engineer**, exploring advanced topics like **AI Agents, MCP (Model Context Protocol), and Quantization**
+- 🌱 I’m currently working as an **AI Engineer**, with hands-on experience in **LLMs, AI Agents, MCP (Model Context Protocol), and Model Quantization**
-- 🚀 Passionate about building **AI-driven products**, scalable solutions, and entrepreneurial ventures
+- 🚀 Recognized as **Runner-up at Agentic AI Day 2025 (powered by Google Cloud)** for building an innovative AI platform
 - ⚡ Fun fact: On a mission to join the elite club of innovators, building a startup that could one day make me a billionaire.
 Watch out, world—future tycoon in the making!
-- 🔍 Skilled in **Machine Learning, Deep Learning, AI Agents, and Data Analytics**
+- 🔍 Core expertise in **Machine Learning, Deep Learning, NLP, LangChain, LangGraph, RAG, Edge AI Optimization, and Workflow Automation**
-- 💡 Proficient in **Python, ML frameworks, Data Engineering tools, and decision-making through analytics**
+- 💡 Skilled in Python, ML frameworks, Data Engineering tools, and data-driven decision-making

 ---